pranavj1001/pranavj1001/README.md

 ### Hi there 👋

 I'm a Software Engineer from Mumbai, India.
-I can develop a web, mobile, and desktop application and lift 110kg in deadlift.
+I can develop a web, mobile, and desktop application.
 My interests lie in learning new technologies, trying out pc games, cooking and exercising.
 This page is best viewed on a dark theme 😄.

 - 🔭  &nbsp; I’m currently working on a very cool project which I'll add here very soon... probably...
 - 🌱  &nbsp; I want to learn to fly a plane.
 Blame the new Microsoft Flight Simulator for the interest.